Message from the President

 How will the Tobacco-Free Policy be enforced?

 Awareness of this policy will be promoted through signage, posters, printed materials, emails, web pages, students/employee orientations, videos and other avenues.
 Violations should be reported just like any other policy violation at the University of Mount Olive.
-Students and employees who violate this policy may be subject to college disciplinary action.
-Visitors who violate this policy, including contractors, vendors and those acting on their behalf, may be denied access to college property.
+Students and employees who violate this policy may be subject to university disciplinary action.
+Visitors who violate this policy, including contractors, vendors and those acting on their behalf, may be denied access to university property.

 Does this policy extend to neighboring properties?